Compton, California: History

 In 1969, Douglas Dollarhide became the mayor, the first black man elected mayor of any metropolitan city in California.
 Two African Americans and one Mexican-American were also elected to the local school board.
 Four years later, in 1973, Doris A. Davis defeated Dollarhide's bid for re-election to become the first female black mayor of a metropolitan American city.
 By the early 1970s, the city had one of the largest concentrations of African Americans in the country, at over sixty five percent.
 In 2013, Aja Brown, age 31, became the city's youngest mayor to date; she was re-elected in 2017.

 For many years, Compton was a much sought-after suburb for the black middle class of Los Angeles.
 This past affluence is reflected in the area's appearance: Compton's streets are lined with relatively spacious and attractive single family houses.
 However, several factors have contributed to Compton's gradual decline.
 One of the most significant factors was a steady erosion of its tax base, something that was already sparse due to limited commercial properties.
 In later years, there were middle-class whites who fled to the newly incorporated cities of Artesia, Bellflower, Cerritos, Paramount and Norwalk in the late 1950s.
 These nearby cities remained largely white early on, despite integration.
 This white middle class flight accelerated following the 1965 Watts Riots and the 1992 Los Angeles riots.

 By the late 1960s, middle-class and upper-middle-class African Americans found other areas to be more attractive to them.
 Some were unincorporated areas of Los Angeles County such as Ladera Heights, View Park and Windsor Hills, and others were cities such as Inglewood and Carson.
 Carson was particularly significant, because it had successfully thwarted attempts at annexation by neighboring Compton.
 The city opted instead for incorporation in 1968; notably, its black population was actually more affluent than its white population.
 As a newer city, it also offered more favorable tax rates and lower crime.

+White supremacist gangs instilled fear and terrorized black and Hispanic communities across the region during the 1940s and 1950s, with The Spook Hunters being the most notorious among them.
+Nevertheless, the phenomenon of white flight commenced in the 1950s following a Supreme Court ruling in 1948 that invalidated discriminatory housing practices.
+Compton was also previously home to famous whites such as the Bush family.